 Unfortunately, safe online job hunting requires attention and care.
 The scam jobs are everywhere.
 Online scam jobs come to you two ways:

-You will find these job scams in e-mail sent to you by people you don't know, by people you seem to be someone you do know, and by people pretending to be trusted websites you know and perhaps have used.
+You will find these job scams in e-mail sent to you by people you don't know, by people you seem to be someone you do know, and by people pretending to be from trusted websites you know and perhaps have used.

 You will also find scam jobs posted on Websites you know and trust, on Websites you think you know, and on websites you have never heard of.